ExchangeUnion/docs/Market Maker Guide.md

 The following wallets were initialized: BTC, LTC, ERC20(ETH)
 ```

 Off-chain assets, which are assets you are holding in lightning and raiden channels for trading on OpenDEX, are secured in a separate backup.
 This backup is as important as the mnemonic phrase above.
 We highly recommend using a separate external drive, like a USB stick or NAS, in case something happens to your main drive.
 Because backups are constantly written to this drive, it needs to be connected to the device running `xud-docker` (can be a network drive).
+We enabled an experimental version of off-chain asset backups, which requires you to either specify the backup directory as parameter `bash xud.sh --backup-dir /media/hdd/xud-backup` or as `backup-dir = "/media/hdd/xud-backup"` in `mainnet.conf`, proper integration into the setup flow is [in the works](https://github.com/ExchangeUnion/xud-docker/issues/245).

 Alternatively, you could consider running run your environment's hard drive in [RAID 1](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_1) to protect against data loss.